sfu-rsl/symrustc/README.rst

 ---------------------------------------

-Instead of using the SymRustC examples, one can import some custom Rust examples from the host to the sub-shell, assuming the examples to import are following some particular template and naming conventions, which are further described below.
-This is necessary as the examples to run with our tool will have to receive a generic pre-processing for LibAFL, e.g. various instrumentation and dependency phases.
+Instead of using the SymRustC examples, one can import some custom Rust examples from the host to the container, assuming the examples to import are following particular template and naming conventions, which are further described below.
+This is necessary as the examples to run with our tool need to have a harness and configure LibAFL.

 We provide a minimal template in `https://github.com/sfu-rsl/LibAFL/blob/rust_runtime_verbose/20221214/fuzzers/libfuzzer_rust_concolic/fuzzer/harness <https://github.com/sfu-rsl/LibAFL/blob/rust_runtime_verbose/20221214/fuzzers/libfuzzer_rust_concolic/fuzzer/harness>`_,